Range Map

 Overview

-The Cessna Citation Excel / XLS / XLS+ (Model 560XL) is the best-selling midsize business jet in the world, defined by a stand-up cabin paired with light-jet operating economics and short-field access that no other midsize jet matches.
-The type spans three principal phases: the original Excel (1998 to 2004, PW545A turbofans, Honeywell Primus 1000 EFIS), the XLS (2004 to 2008, PW545B engines, gradual interior and avionics refresh), and the XLS+ (2008 to current production, PW545C with FADEC, Collins Pro Line 21 glass cockpit).
-Over 1,200 airframes have been delivered across the line, with the XLS+ remaining in active production through Textron Aviation’s current catalogue.
+The Cessna Citation Excel / XLS / XLS+ (Model 560XL) is a midsize business jet that pairs a stand-up cabin with light-jet operating economics and genuine short-field access.
+The type spans three phases on one type certificate: the original Excel (1998, PW545A turbofans, Honeywell Primus 1000 EFIS), the XLS (2004, PW545B engines and refreshed avionics), and the XLS+ (2008 to current production, FADEC-controlled PW545C and a Collins Pro Line 21 glass cockpit).
+The XLS+ remains in production in Textron Aviation’s current catalogue.

 Key Features for GA Buyers

 - Stand-up cabin.
-1.73 m cabin height across the family.
-The defining ergonomic feature of the type; passengers walk to seats rather than crouching.
+A full stand-up cabin is the defining feature of the type; passengers walk to their seats rather than crouching.

 - 45,000 ft ceiling and 441 KTAS cruise.
-Direct-climb performance and high-altitude cruise put the XLS+ on par with much more expensive midsize jets on most cross-country missions.
+High-altitude cruise and direct-climb performance keep the XLS+ competitive with more expensive midsize jets on most cross-country missions.

 - Short-field access.
-A 3,560 to 3,590 ft balanced field at MTOW gives the type access to regional airports closed to most midsize jets, expanding the addressable mission set.
+A roughly 3,590 ft balanced field at MTOW gives access to regional airports closed to many midsize jets, expanding the addressable mission set.

 - Modern flight deck on the XLS+.
-Collins Pro Line 21, FADEC engines, and a refined cockpit layout that supports two-pilot operation with significantly less workload than the original Excel.
+Collins Pro Line 21, FADEC-controlled engines, and a refined cockpit layout that lowers two-pilot workload over the original Excel.

 Trade-offs

 - Variant span and engine differences.
-The PW545A (Excel), PW545B (XLS), and PW545C (XLS+) are progressive evolutions but differ in TBO, performance, and overhaul economics.
+The PW545A (Excel), PW545B (XLS), and PW545C (XLS+) are progressive evolutions that differ in TBO, performance, and overhaul economics.
 Pre-buy and ownership planning should be variant-specific.

 - Two-pilot type.
-The XLS family is not single-pilot certificated.
-Owner-operator economics require a full second pilot or contract crewing.
+The XLS family is not single-pilot certificated; owner-operator economics require a second pilot or contract crewing.

-- Range below the upper midsize bracket.
-A 2,100 nm marketing range covers most US transcontinental missions in a single leg, but the XLS+ falls short of upper-midsize types on nonstop range when payload is loaded.
+- Range below the upper-midsize bracket.
+Roughly 2,100 nm covers most US transcontinental missions in one leg, but the type falls short of upper-midsize jets on nonstop range with a full cabin.

 See Also

-- Cessna Citation V / Ultra / Encore – direct down-step in the Citation lineage, straight-wing rather than swept-wing midsize.
+- Cessna Citation Encore – the final straight-wing Model 560, the direct down-step in the Citation lineage below the swept-wing 560XL.
 Compare

 - Cessna Citation M2 – entry-level Citation for owner-operators stepping up to current production.
 Compare